SCiarella/TLS_ML_exploration/README.md

 #### Step 0: Data collection and preprocessing

 The first step of the procedure consist in collecting the relevant input features for the different pairs of states.
-In the example `step0.py` we load the database of IS pairs that we use in our [paper](https://arxiv.org/abs/2212.05582), which is uploaded on [Zenodo](https://zenodo.org/) [TBD] and contains the input features discussed in the paper.
+In this example, we use one of the collections of IS pairs that we discussed in our [paper](https://arxiv.org/abs/2212.05582), which is stored on Zenodo at [TLS_input_data_Ciarella_et_al_2023](https://zenodo.org/record/8026630).
-The user can then specify the correct input file name as `myparams.In_file` .
-The input database is expected to have the following structure:
+The database contains pairs of configurations already preprocessd in order to have the following structure:

 |              |feature 1| feature 2| ... | feature $N_f$ |
 |--------------|---------|----------|-----|---------------|